tagtime/TagTime/README.md

 6. Answer the pings!
    (Always answer with what it caught you at right at that moment)

+# Native ping popup on macOS

+Prerequisite: The Xcode command-line tools.

+Run this to compile the Mac-native ping popup window:

+    swiftc -O -o TagTime tagtime-panel.swift

+Then put something like this in your settings.pl / .tagtimerc:

+    $POP = "${path}TagTime ${path}ping.pl %t";

 # Perl Newbies

 1. Run: sudo cpan